crnk-project/crnk-example/README.md

    and the Spring backend takes care of interacting with the GitHub OAuth provider.
    In the future we may switch to a session-less, token-based setup (PRs welcomed).
 - `CSRF` (resp. `XSRF` in Angular terminology) protection through `SecurityConfiguration`.
+- `ExampleSecurityConfigurer` to setup role-based access control.
+- `ExampleDecoratorFactory` to intercept and modify requests to repositories.

 The `TestDataLoader` will automatically setup some test data upon start.

+Note that the project is structured based on the the use Crnk features like JPA or decoration.
+For real-world application we do not recommend that, but rather structure the application based on business value.

 ## Frontend application